ThorstenDoherr/searchengine/SE/searchengine.md

 - To retrain the network with different settings: delete the seml\.brain file.
 - To retrain the network with different retention: additionally delete the the training\.csv file.
 - To retrain the network after changes to the sample file(s): additionally delete the sample\.csv file.
-- To retrain the network after changes to meta.txt: additionally delete the meta\.feather file.
+- To retrain the network after changes to meta.txt: additionally delete the meta\.csv file.

 **Settings:**
 - default - global default if "equal" assignment in the candidate block header is missing: